-"Practice Makes Perfect" is the foundational theme of the Chem21 approach.
+Perfect Practice Makes Perfect is the foundation of the Chem21Labs approach.
 The Practice of Chemistry (or anything else) must include activities that are assigned, monitored and evaluated for improvement (and mastery) to occur.
-Bloom's Taxonomy describes 6 areas of cognitive thought through which a learner must progress to achieve fluency in a given area of learning.
+Bloom's Taxonomy describes 6 areas of cognitive thought through which a learner must progress to achieve fluency in an area of learning.

 Chem21Labs has developed online, interactive, computer-graded activities

 The decision to incorporate computer-based excercises that begin at the lowest levels of cognitive thought must be accompanied by a changed educational paradigm where the instructor gives herself permission to assign an online workload that requires the student to engage in active learning activities for part of the "expected" hours of study.
 If 10 hours per week is "expected" for proficiency in an Organic Chemistry course, excercises should be assigned that require 5 - 8 hours of active engagement leaving time for reading the chapter.